yext/search-core/docs/answers-core.answersconfig.locale.md

 ## AnswersConfig.locale property

-The locale of the answers experience
+The locale of the answers experience.

 <b>Signature:</b>